GarvBatra123/5_in_1_game/README.md

   4. Sudoku
   5. Tiles

-Read the README.txt file to understand how to run the program
+Do read the README.txt file to understand how to run the program, and have fun playing the games 😁😁